diovisgood/diovisgood.github.io/_posts/2021-05-18-how-to-improve-martingale-trading-bots.md

 No. In fact, it will happen even faster in the SURF mode.
 Because all bots will choose LONG mode immediately after SHORT, and get stuck in a downtrend market.

+What if you switch all your bots to the SHORT mode manually?

+This is not a good a solution, because:
+- You can not switch already opened positions.
+  And many of your bots are already stuck in LONG.
+- What if you manage to put half of your bots in SHORT mode, but market will suddenly reverse?
+Now you got many bots stuck in SHORT positions.
+- This also means that your bot farm is no longer autonomous.
+  You have to manually *tune it* all the time.

 ## The Proposed Solution